Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 To verify employment with the City of Abilene, contact Human Resources at 325-676-6347 or 325-676-6392.

-For information more extensive than dates of employment:
+For information more extensive than dates of employment, please fill out a Public Information Request through the City Secretary's Office

 To file a claim against the City for damages, please contact the Risk Management division at 325-676-6316.
 Each claim is reviewed on a case by case basis.
 Because of the complexity of some cases, research time varies.